 It is deprecated to access any of these conventions and their properties.
 Doing so will now emit a deprecation warning.
 This will become an error in Gradle 9.0.
 You should prefer accessing the extensions and their properties instead.

 Prominent community plugins already migrated to using extensions to provide custom DSLs.
-Some of them still registers conventions for backwards compatibility.
+Some of them still register conventions for backward compatibility.
 Registering conventions does not emit a deprecation warning yet to provide a migration window.
 Future Gradle versions will do.

 Also note that Plugins compiled with Gradle ⇐ 8.1 that make use of the Kotlin DSL functions Project.the<T>(), Project.the(KClass) or Project.configure<T> {} will emit a deprecation warning when run on Gradle >= 8.2.
 To fix this these plugins should be recompiled with Gradle >= 8.2 or changed to access extensions directly using extensions.getByType<T>() instead.